McStasMcXtrace/Schools/SOLEIL_March_2022/Day2_Thursday_March_10th/4_Sources/README.md

 [MCPL](https://mctools.github.io/mcpl/) is an interchange file format to communicate with e.g. GEANT4, PHITS, MCNP, and SRW.

 In this case the MCPL-file is actually generated using [SRW](https://www.github.com/ochubar/SRW).
-This may be done using a C++-program `srw2mcpl` that makes repeated calls to SRW and generates rays from that.
+The tool for this purpose, a C++-program `srw2mcpl` is currently in development for general use and based on SRWlib and MCPL.
+The tool makes repeated calls to SRW and generates rays from that.
 This procedure is rather slow, so for this tutorial (to save time) we provide a pre-generated MCPL-file that you may use.
-The program itself may be found in the McXtrace repository and on the  McXtrace website, and you need a working installation of SRW to compile it.
+The program will soon become officially part of the McXtrace repository and through the McXtrace website.

 The file you need is called [sp8stdU.mcpl.gz](data/sp8stdU.mcpl.gz?raw=true "").
 There is also a bigger version of this same file for better sampling [sp8stdUl.mcpl.gz](data/sp8stdUl.mcpl.gz?raw=true "").
 But this obviously takes longer to download.